Fiveable

 • One-time gifts (a single donation)

-• Recurring donations (monthly contributions)
+• Recurring donations (regular contributions)

 • Legacy contributions (gifts left in a will)

 Beyond the personal impact, donations to qualifying nonprofits can lower your taxable income through tax deductions, which is a real financial benefit.
+The right choice depends on your goals and how a nonprofit's mission and impact line up with what you care about.

 What Affects Your Return on Financial Assets